MouhaDiouf/ruby_palindrome_gem/README.md

 # Palindrome detector

-`mouha_palindrome` is a sample Ruby gem created by me.
+`mouha_palindrome` is a sample Ruby gem created by Mouha Diouf.

 ## Installation